-This program is delivered at the world-class Bond Institute of Health and Sport, where you will gain exceptional, high quality practical experience in our award winning high performance gym, health science laboratories and sport research laboratories.
+The program is delivered at the Bond Institute of Health & Sport, where you will gain exceptional, high-quality practical experience in our award-winning high-performance gym, health science laboratories and sport research laboratories.

-- Practical experiences within the National Strength and Conditioning Association accredited (Strength of America) Bond University High-Performance Training Centre
+- Gain practical experiences within the National Strength and Conditioning Association accredited (Strength of America) Bond University High-Performance Training Centre

 About the program

 The Bond University Bachelor of Exercise and Sports Performance equips you with comprehensive knowledge and applied skills in health, fitness and sport performance.
 You will gain a comprehensive understanding of the basic and applied sciences as they apply to personal and community health and fitness and sport performance at all levels.
 Show more